 “Sponsored” and “featured” posts would be those where payment or product of greater value than £50 has been received to guarantee publication of specific material i.e. text and images already created by the brand, to be included as content.

 Such posts will be clearly labelled “This is a sponsored/featured post” or “Giveaway sponsored by”.
-I do not sell follow links – all paid-for posts contain no-follow links.
+And all paid-for posts will contain links that are categorised as sponsored.

 Where do my recipes come from?